Colbydude/XIVProgression/README.md

 Release Notes
 -------------
+**June 10th, 2021**
+- Include tracking of all Main Story Quest achievements.

 **April 18th, 2021**
 - Calls to the XIVAPI are now cached for an hour.
 - Update for 5.5 Content.